 Students have also enrolled at Guilford Technical Community College with transfer agreements outlining clear pathways into, and through, 4-year institutions to attain their bachelor’s degree.

-Important Updates: Growing list of schools becoming test optional for 2021 applications: Alabama State University; Amherst College; Boston University; Baylor University; University of California; California State University; Case Western Reserve; Colgate; Columbia; Cornell; University of the Cumberlands ; Dartmouth College; Davidson College; Drury University; Emory and Henry; Emory University; Haverford College; Indiana Tech University; Indiana University – Bloomington; Lehigh University; Loyola University; Middlebury College; Newberry College; Northeastern University; University of Oregon; Oregon State University; Pomona College; Rhodes College; The University of Richmond; Santa Clara University; Scripps College; St. Mary’s University; Swarthmore; Texas Christian University; Texas Tech University; Trinity University; Tufts University; Tulane University; University of Oregon; University of South Carolina; Vassar College; Virginia Tech; The University of Washington; Washington and Lee University; Western Michigan University; Williams College ; William & Mary; The University of Wisconsin System (excluding UW-Madison); Yale
+Important Updates: Growing list of schools becoming test optional for 2021 applications: Alabama State University; Amherst College; Boston University; Baylor University; University of California; California State University; Case Western Reserve; Colgate; Columbia; Cornell; University of the Cumberlands ; Dartmouth College; Davidson College; Drury University; Emory and Henry; Emory University; Haverford College; Indiana Tech University; Indiana University – Bloomington; Lehigh University; Loyola University; Middlebury College; Newberry College; Northeastern University; Oregon State University; Pomona College; Rhodes College; The University of Richmond; Santa Clara University; Scripps College; St. Mary’s University; Swarthmore; Texas Christian University; Texas Tech University; Trinity University; Tufts University; Tulane University; University of Alabama; University of Alabama – Birmingham; University of Georgia System; University of Oregon; University of South Carolina; University of Washington; University of Wisconsin System (excluding UW-Madison); Vassar College; Virginia Tech; Washington and Lee University; Western Michigan University; Williams College ; William & Mary; and Yale

 expanding college access for underrepresented students